stevenj/GenPinoutSVG/README.md

 # GenPinoutSVG

-This repository contains a program to produce pinout SVG files from a CSV file source file of pin defintions and other graphical/format commands.
+This repository contains a program to produce pinout SVG files from a CSV file source file of pin definitions and other graphical/format commands.

-This program was inspired by [https://github.com/sparkfun/Graphical_Datasheets]
+This program was inspired by [Graphical Datasheets](https://github.com/sparkfun/Graphical_Datasheets)

 ## How To Use

 This is a Python 3 program and has only been tested on V3.6.
 It should be considered the minimum version for bug reports.

 1. Create a Python Virtual Environment